Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Identifying optimal Bayesian stopping and reconstructing agent costs

-\blue{Let us now provide an intuitive explanation for the abstract inequalities of Theorem~\ref{thrm:NIAS_NIAC}.\\ \underline{NIAS~\eqref{eqn:NIAS_thrm_CD}}: NIAS applies to each of the $\numagents$ environments in $\agentset$.
+Let us now provide an intuitive explanation for the abstract inequalities of Theorem~\ref{thrm:NIAS_NIAC}.\\ \underline{NIAS~\eqref{eqn:NIAS_thrm_CD}}: NIAS applies to each of the $\numagents$ environments in $\agentset$.
 NIAS checks if, for every environment, the agent chooses the optimal stop action given its stopping belief and stopping strategy.\\ \underline{NIAC~\eqref{eqn:NIAC_thrm_CD}}: NIAC checks for optimality of the agent's stopping strategies in $\numagents$ environments.
 Since the stopping agent chooses its strategies in a finite number ($\numagents$) environments, NIAC checks if the agent's strategy in the $\agent^\text{th}$ environment performs at least as well as the strategies of the agent in all other environments given the environment's stopping cost $\utilityagent{\agent}$, for all $\agent\in\agentset$.
 If so, it constructs a feasible set of stopping costs in the $\numagents$ environments so that the chosen strategies are consistent with an optimal stopping agent.\\ \underline{SUMCOST~\eqref{eqn:feasibilitycontinuecost}}: If the Bayesian agent is an optimal stopping agent (NIAS and NIAC have a feasible solution), SUMCOST constructs a set of feasible expected continue costs incurred by the Bayesian agent in the multiple environments.
 The feasibility of NIAS and NIAC ensures that the SUMCOST inequalities have a feasible solution.
 In \eqref{eqn:sumcostfeasible}, the RHS term is the expected cumulative cost of the agent in environment $n$ given the stopping costs in environment $m$.
-The feasibility inequality~(\ref{eqn:sumcostfeasible}) checks for feasible expected cumulative continue costs so that the agent's stopping strategies in $\agentset$ are identified as optimal by the inverse learner, i.e.\,, \eqref{eqn:relopt_stop_time} is satisfied. \\ }
+The feasibility inequality~(\ref{eqn:sumcostfeasible}) checks for feasible expected cumulative continue costs so that the agent's stopping strategies in $\agentset$ are identified as optimal by the inverse learner, i.e.\,, \eqref{eqn:relopt_stop_time_continue_cost} is satisfied. \blue{The reconstructed cost $\widehat{\sumruncostagent{}}$ \eqref{eqn:reconstructed-RIcost-theorem} is a convex interpolation of expected stopping costs and feasible scalars $\sumruncostagent{\agent}$~\eqref{eqn:sumcostfeasible} such that conditions~\eqref{eqn:opt_stop_act} and \eqref{eqn:opt_stop_time} for optimal Bayesian stopping hold; see Appendix~\ref{appdx:NIAS_NIAC} for a detailed discussion.
+We remark that the reconstruction in \eqref{eqn:reconstructed-RIcost-theorem} is only valid when (a) the inverse learner has no information about the agent's observation likelihood, and (b) the inverse learner does not know the agent's expected continue cost.
+In Table~\ref{tab:identifiability}, we highlight the subtle issues underpinning IRL identifiability for optimal Bayesian stopping in more detail.
+In Sec.\,\ref{sec:SHT} below, we discuss IRL for optimal Bayesian stopping when the inverse learner knows the agent's expected continue cost; hence, the reconstruction \eqref{eqn:reconstructed-RIcost-theorem} is no more required for achieving IRL. }